The specialties of a modern SWAT team

 SWAT has come a long way since the early years when teams consisted of a highly motivated group of volunteers wearing camo uniforms and tactical vests.
 Armed with their sidearms and military hand-me-down M-16s, teams often arrived at the scene of a callout in a modified delivery truck donated by a local bakery.

-Early SWAT Operators of the 1960s shared a vision with current SWAT Operators.
-SWAT Teams always have been and forever will be comprised of professional men and women who constantly strive to be at their best when other people are at their worst.
+Early SWAT operators of the 1960s shared a vision with current SWAT operators.
+SWAT teams will always be comprised of men and women who constantly strive to be at their best when other people are at their worst.

 SWAT teams have since expanded their capabilities to better meet their mission.
 Here is a brief explanation of some of the specialty skills possessed by modern SWAT teams.

 The officer in charge is the commander, and on most teams has the authority to make all decisions at the scene of incidents.
 Most officers in charge today have worked their way up the ladder within the team as well as the department.
 Possessing rank, in addition to SWAT experience, they thoroughly understand their team’s capabilities.

 Tactical team leaders prepare plans for the tactical resolution of the problems faced at each callout and submit them to the officers in charge.
 Once approved, team leaders have the authority and flexibility to quickly alter the operation if conditions on the ground suddenly change.

 Tactical team operators carry out the tactical plan.
 They should be in top physical condition and possess excellent tactical, physical and firearms skills.
 Operators train on a regular basis with other members of their team.
 A SWAT team that does not train together regularly will eventually become a “team” in name only.

 The counter-sniper/observer has exceptional skills to see without being seen and provide a protective overwatch for the team before, during and after the incident.